venice1200/MiSTer_tty2oled/README.md

 The script `/usr/bin/tty2oled` checks at first the system for the device `/dev/ttyUSB0`.
 If the device is not found the scripts ends here.
 If the device is found the tty-device parameter are set with the [`stty`](https://man7.org/linux/man-pages/man1/stty.1.html) command.
-Now the script sends an **first transmission**.
+Now the script sends an **First Transmission**.
 *First Transmission?*
-During my tests I got sometimes weird display startup behavior at MiSTer's power on.
+During my tests I got sometimes weird display startup behavior when the MiSTer's was powerred on.
 Sometimes the text **MENU** was written instead of the MiSTer Picture shown.
 *Maybe some sleeping bits in the serial channel :smirk:*.
-After I added the **first transmission** to the script the problem was gone :smile:.
+After I added the **First Transmission** to the script the problem was gone :smile:.
-The main loop is started and checks the existence of the file `/tmp/CORENAME`.
+Now the main loop is started and checks the existence of the file `/tmp/CORENAME`.
 If this file doesn't exist, the script waits for 2 secs and tried the next loop.
 If the file exists, the file's content is read using `cat /tmp/CORENAME`,
 stored into the variable `newcore` and send to the tty Device.